FelicianoTech/hub-snap/README.md

 Originally this snap was suppose to simply package the binaries already published by GitHub.
 Problem is, the binaries they make aren't statically linked which makes the snap world difficult.
 So instead, we're compiling `hub` based off the appropriate Git tag.

+## Changelog

+This is a changelog for the hub snap and not hub itself.

+- revision #43
+  - Starting with build 43 (containing hub v2.14.2) the internal help for the CLI works again.
+  - compiled with Go v1.14

 ## License